uiua-lang/uiua/site/new_tutorial/Types.md

 ⊸△ "Hellow, World!"
 ```

-You can make raw string literals, which do not escaping, with a `$` followed by a space.
+You can make raw string literals, which do not require escaping, with a `$` followed by a space.
 They run to the end of the line.

 [`&p`]() pretty-prints a value.